lambdaAgent/cute-js/README.md

 ### 1.Deep Clone Object
 * This function will clone an object, a very simple and fast immutability function.
 * It works with array too, although it's more efficient to use Array.slice() instead.
+* Cloning will preserve the instance of object, (Most clone library will not preserve it).

 ```
 TypeAnnotation: